Acute Epididymitis

 Patients with epididymitis secondary to a potential sexually transmitted disease along with all of their sexual contacts need referrals for screening and diagnosis of all comorbid sexually transmitted diseases, including human immunodeficiency virus (HIV) infection.

-For pediatric patients with no prior urologic history and in the absence of bacteriuria, one retrospective study suggests that investigation for underlying urinary tract pathology should be carried out after the second episode.
-[22]
+For pediatric patients with no prior urologic history and in the absence of bacteriuria, one retrospective study suggests that investigation for underlying urinary tract pathology should be carried out if a second episode occurs.
+[24] Urodynamic studies and renal tract ultrasonography are suggested for those with recurrent epididymitis.
+[23]